⚫️⚡️ ENDS TONIGHT: 60% off ALL Books & Templates →

 For decades, freelancers have relied on hourly billing.
 It’s simple, easy to understand, and works well when a project’s scope is unclear.
 Many freelance clients are also accustomed to it.
 But AI is rapidly making this pricing strategy obsolete.

 Imagine you’re a web designer and it used to take you 10 hours to create a website homepage.
 Now, with AI-assisted design tools, you can do the same job in 2 hours.
-If you charge hourly, you either need to earn five times less for the same output or increase your rates fivefold.
+If you’re charging hourly, you either get paid way less or have to justify sky-high rates.

 That means if you were charging $100 per hour, you now need to charge $500 per hour to make the same amount of money.
 How do you think clients are going to react when you tell them you’re now charging $500 per hour because you can work that much faster?

 I often advocate for value-based (fixed) pricing on this blog.
 Instead of selling time, freelancers need to sell outcomes and expertise.
-Clients don’t always say it, but they ultimately don’t care how long something takes — they care about the results your work brings.
+Clients usually don’t care how long something takes — they care about what it does for their business.

 Designing a website that generates 2x more conversions for the client has value.
 Writing a sales page that helps a company generate $100K more revenue has value.
 What’s not valuable to a client is the number of hours it took you to do the work.
 In fact, the opposite is true.
-The faster you work, the more valuable you are to a freelance client.
+The faster you work, the more valuable you are to your clients.

 So what are some practical ways you can navigate this shift?